GhostWebEnterprise/ghost-web-signal/README.md

 ---

-## GhostWeb Signal — Ghostly
+## GhostWeb: Signal

-**Ghostly** is an independent, privacy-focused messaging app for Android, built on the **Signal/Molly** technology stack with its own branding, configuration, and privacy enhancements.
+**GhostWeb: Signal** is an independent, privacy-focused messaging app for Android, built on the **Signal/Molly** technology stack with its own branding, configuration, and privacy enhancements.
 It provides end-to-end encrypted messaging and calling while connecting to the standard Signal service network.

 ### Highlights